 Schlumberger (SLB), Halliburton (HAL), Baker Hughes, a GE company (BHGE), and National Oilwell Varco (NOV) are four large market cap US OFS (oilfield equipment and services) companies.
 In this series, we’ll look at these OFS companies’ performances in 9M17 compared to 9M16 before the 4Q17 and fiscal 2017 earnings.

 What’s happening in the market and industry?

-In this series, we’ll compare these four large-cap OFS companies based on fundamental drivers, as well as their industry indicators.
-We will start our discussion by comparing the changes in these companies’ revenues in 1Q17.
+In this series, we’ll compare these four large market cap OFS companies based on revenues, earnings, balance sheet strength, and various industry indicators.
+Next, we’ll compare the changes in the companies’ revenues in 9M17.